 Instagram Stories have blown up since they were introduced less than two years ago, during the summer of 2016.
-Today, more than 300 million accounts (of Instagram’s 800 million) are using Stories daily.
+Today, more than 300 million accounts (of Instagram’s 1 BILLION) are using Stories daily.

 There hasn’t always been a way to keep Stories around for more than 24 hours, though.
 Important content kept slipping through the cracks, never getting enough time to be viewed by everyone who would find it valuable.

 Enter Highlights, a feature that lets you save Stories to your profile indefinitely.
 Brands and influencers, listen up because this is huge.

 Before Highlights, it was hard to justify spending a lot of time to produce great Stories.
 Even top brands were churning out low-quality content – it was going to be gone forever after 24 hours.

 Now, brands are happy and willing to invest more time and resources to create impressive Stories worthy of a permanent (or semi-permanent) slot on their bio.

 In this blog post, we’ll get you up-to-speed so you can start creating Highlights right away, and we’ll give you 12 ideas for the type of Stories that deserve to be prominently featured.

 Highlights are custom groupings of Stories that are prominently featured on your profile – show up in a row on your bio page, underneath your bio.
 You can add several images, video clips or Stories to a single Highlight.